-For the year ended December 31, 2021, and the quarter ended March 31, 2022, due in part to the widespread availability of multiple COVID-19 vaccines, the effects of the COVID-19 on business worldwide lessened.
-However, the continuing impact from COVID-19, including inflationary pressure in the U.S. and world economies due to supply chain and other issues, including recent increases in interest rates, is not fully known and cannot be estimated as the U.S. and global economies continue to react.
+For the year ended December 31, 2021, and the six months ended June 30, 2022, due in part to the widespread availability of multiple COVID-19 vaccines, the effects of the COVID-19 on business worldwide lessened.
+However, the continuing impact from COVID-19, as well as the Ukraine conflict, including inflationary pressure in the U.S. and world economies due to supply chain and other issues, including recent increases in interest rates, is not fully known and cannot be estimated as the U.S. and global economies continue to react.

-The impact of COVID-19 to the Company for the year ended December 31, 2021, and for the three months ended March 31, 2022, has been minimal.
-Despite the ongoing Pandemic, the Company's transactions and base of agents increased during 2021 and the first quarter of March 31, 2022.
-However, while the Company believes it is well positioned in times of economic uncertainty, it is not able to estimate the effects of COVID 19 on its results of operations, financial condition, or liquidity for the year ending December 31, 2022 and beyond.
-If the Pandemic continues, it might have a material adverse effect on the Company's financial condition, liquidity, and future results of operations, as would the economic policies enacted in the U.S. and other countries in response to the Pandemic, world conditions resulting from the Pandemic.
+The impact of COVID-19 to the Company for the year ended December 31, 2021, and for the six months ended June 30, 2022, has been minimal.
+Despite the ongoing Pandemic, the Company's transactions and base of agents increased during 2021 and the first six months of 2022.
+However, while the Company believes it is well positioned in times of economic uncertainty, it is not able to estimate the effects of COVID-19 on its results of operations, financial condition, or liquidity for the year ending December 31, 2022 the six months ended June 30, 2022 and beyond.
+If the Pandemic continues, it might have a material adverse effect on the Company's financial condition, liquidity, and future results of operations, as would the economic policies enacted in the United States and other countries in response to the Pandemic, as well as world conditions resulting from the Pandemic.